Wildfires and Travel Insurance

 First it is important to note that a policy must be purchased before an event is considered foreseeable.
 This means it would be too late to purchase a policy today to cover the fires already burning in Arizona, since the fires first started on May 29th.

-For those who already have a policy, look in the certificate for travel delay, trip cancellation and interruption or cancel for any reason coverage.
+For those who already have a policy, look in the Certificate of Insurance for travel delay, trip cancellation and interruption or cancel for any reason coverage.

 Travel delay reimburses expenses during a time of delay.
 These expenses can include food, taxis and hotels.
 Most policies provide coverage if a common carrier delay lasts for a set amount of time, anywhere from 3 to 24 hours.
 So the extra costs incurred because smoke delayed a flight can be reimbursed by travel delay coverage.